Innovation — Page 6

 Water service improvements coming to Alexander City

-More than $40 million in state transportation funding has been set aside for 26 projects focused on improving Alabama’s roads and bridges, Governor Kay Ivey announced Tuesday.
+More than $40 million in state transportation funding has been set aside for 26 projects that will be focused on improving Alabama's roads and bridges, Governor Kay Ivey announced Tuesday.
+The funding will be dispensed to various cities and counties throughout the state.
 The projects are all slated begin in 2024.
-“Through the continued, steadfast implementation of the Rebuild Alabama Act, I’m proud to announce the allocation of over $40 million […]

 What was once a condemned, otherwise vacant eyesore of a building at the corner of Wynn Drive and Bradford is now a unique and vibrant educational facility that has quickly become a source of pride among city and state movers and shakers.
 The Alabama School for Cyber, Technology, and Engineering drew dignitaries, luminaries and a […]